NimbusAPI/nimbusapi.github.io/_posts/2014-03-09-Request-Response.md

 ##Handling it

-To implement the handler to fulfill this request we create a class that implements the IHandleRequest interface.
+To implement the handler to fulfil this request we create a class that implements the IHandleRequest interface.

 	public class HandleAccountDetailRequests : IHandleRequest<AccountDetailsRequest, AccountDetailsResponse>
 	{